sergioventurini/stepp/README.md

 **Note:** if you installed the package prior to 9 May 2019, you need to manually remove the previous installation.
 You can do it by deleting all the files used by `stepp` from your Stata `PERSONAL` directory.

 # Authors
-Sergio Venturini, Department of Decision Sciences, Università Bocconi, Milan, Italy
+Sergio Venturini, Department of Management, Università degli Studi di Torino, Turin, Italy

-E-mail: sergio.venturini@unibocconi.it
+E-mail: sergio.venturini@unito.it

 Marco Bonetti, Department of Social and Political Sciences, Università Bocconi, Milan, Italy